scg-unibe-ch/ese2016-team7/documentation/srs.md

 <h2>2.
 Overall description</h2>
 **Product Perspective**
 The FlatFindr platform is a self-contained, independent product.
-It can be compared to other online platforms which allow the user to search for rooms, studios or apartments to buy or advertise rooms to be bidden for, like the platform the SUB mantains.
+It can be compared to other online platforms which allow the user to search for houses, apartments and studios to buy or advertise houses, apartments and studios to be bidden for, like the platform the SUB mantains.
 However, FlatFindr has some unique features that no other comparable platform we know of has, like the enquiry system.

 **Use cases**